-2. AGC IN POWER GRID
+II.
+POWER GRID WITH AGC

 In an interconnected power system, as the load varies, the frequency and tie-line power interchange also vary.
 The basic function of AGC is to split up the loads among the system, station and generator to achieve maximum efficiency of economy and precise control of the programmed interchanges of tie-line power while keeping a reasonably uniform frequency.
-An interconnected power system can be deliberated as divided into control areas being which are interconnected by tie lines.
+An interconnected power system can be deliberated as being divided into control areas which are interconnected by tie lines.
 In each control area, all generator sets are considered to form a intelligible group.
 A control signal made up of tie line flow deviation added to frequency deviation biased by a bias factor would achieve the desired objective.
 When the false data is injected to the grid, the frequency might get corrupted, due to which the performance of the AGC may affect and lead to the blackout.

-3. ATTACKS BASED ON INJECTION OF FALSE DATA
+III.
+IN SMART GRID ATTACKS BASED ON FALSE DATA INJECTION